-Despite all of the upside to GreenGeeks, there are a few things you should be aware of before making a final decision.
+Despite all of the upsides to GreenGeeks, there are a few things you should be aware of before making a final decision.

 1. Industry-Standard Pricing Manipulation

-GreenGeeks follows the tried-and-true industry standard practice of advertising a super low monthly rate of $3.95 on their website, only to find out that you actually have to sign up for three years in advance to get it.
+GreenGeeks follows the tried-and-true industry-standard practice of advertising a very low monthly rate of $2.95 on their website, only for you to find out that you actually have to sign up for three years in advance to get it.

-Otherwise, if you want a true monthly option, it’s going to set you back $9.95 each month.
+Otherwise, if you want to pay monthly, it’ll set you back with $9.95 each month.